vardhanshah/Generic-Segment-Tree/README.md

 Header file SegmentTree.hpp and example of it is given in SegmentTreeHeader folder.<br>

-ProblemExample folder contains test program for ensuring accuracy and performance benchmark.
-It contains brute force solution and segment tree approach solution.
-More details in ProblemExample/ProblemStatement.txt
+TestingHeader folder contains test program for ensuring accuracy and performance benchmark.

+Only execute Testing.cpp

+- g++ -std=c++17 -o Testing Testing.cpp
+- ./Testing